crystalchavez99/Angular-Course-Project/README.md

   * model is simply a TS file, it is a blueprint for the object we create
   * Class is instantiated in the file so we can create new objects
     * create properties and constructor
-* Added content to our components
+* Added content to our Recipe components
   * Make sure models are imported to the component.ts file so they can be used
   * Seed models
   * Output lists if any with ngFor
+    * use string interpolation to output the text
+    * or in the case of filling in attribute we use property binding
+* Added content to the Shopping List components
+* Create Ingredients Model
+  * Placed in a folder called share as it will be shared amongst other components
+* Now to create and output the shopping list within the component